Key Takeaways

 Product Page UX: Follow These 15 Best Practices

-This high-level analysis of the current state of product page UX focuses on only 5 of the 11 Product Page topics included in our e-commerce UX benchmark analysis.
+This high-level analysis of the current state of Product Page UX focuses on only 6 of the 12 Product Page topics included in our e-commerce UX benchmark analysis.

-Although our benchmark has revealed that only a couple of sites have a completely broken product page UX, it’s clear that there’s much room for improvement, as 44% of sites have “mediocre” to “poor” product page implementations.
+Although our benchmark has revealed that only a couple of sites have a very poor Product Page UX, it’s clear that there’s much room for improvement, as 51% of sites have “mediocre” to “poor” product page implementations.

 Adhering to the 15 best practices described above is the first step toward improving users’ product page experience: